December Deals ends in

 What are the best pillows to stop snoring?

-Laura Ashley Soft as Down Pillow - The soft hollowfibre filling of this pillow eases the pressure on your head and neck, preventing your shoulders from cramping up towards your head.
+Silentnight Soft As Silk Pillow - The soft hollowfibre filling of this pillow eases the pressure on your head and neck, preventing your shoulders from cramping up towards your head.
 This promotes air flow through your airways, and gently tilts your head upwards so you aren't lying flat.
-This pillow is the perfect snoring preventative measure if you're not a fan of memory foam pillows, or want something with excellent cushioning.
+This pillow is the perfect snoring preventative measure if you're not a fan of memory foam pillows or want something with excellent cushioning.
+Plus, this product comes as a pair, so you can enjoy two pillows yourself or share with a partner.

-Sleepeezee Luxury Latex Pillow – Because it’s deep and has plenty of support, this pillow allows you to ditch that second pillow and just use the one.
-That means your neck isn’t being compressed and keeps the airways more open.
+Hypnos High-Profile Latex Pillow – Because it’s deep and has plenty of support, this pillow allows you to ditch that second pillow and just use the one.
+That means your neck isn’t being compressed and keeps the airways open.
 This allows the air to flow without irritating the back of your throat.
 The natural latex construction also means it’s hypoallergenic, so you'll have a more hygienic sleeping environment, too.

 Do anti-snore pillows work?